taiwocoker/Contact-List/README.md

 # Contact List

-An App where you can view and add first name, last name, email and phone number to a list.
+An App where you can view, add, edit and delete first name, last name, email and phone number in a list.

 # List of contact
 ![screenshot](./capture.PNG)